biamarc/tblog/client/README.md

-# Travel Blog (client)
+# Traveler Blog (client)

-This is a SPA used to connect to server components of blog.
+This is SPA used to connect to server components of blog.

 ## Install the dependencies
 ```bash